ssasy-auth/core/docs/designs/security.md

 #### signature

-A friendship bracelet needs to meet the following requirements:
+The digital signature needs to meet the following requirements:

 - unique to the claimant and the service
 - protected from tampering